-Note 7: Related-party Transactions
+Note 7.
+Related-party Transactions

 Certain Plan investments are managed by State Street, which is the trustee and custodian as defined by the Plan.
-Fees incurred by the Plan for the investment management services are included in net appreciation in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
-Actuarial fees paid by the Plan were \$120,356 and \$108,108 for the years ended December 31, 2022 and 2021, respectively.
+Fees incurred by the Plan for the investment management services are included in net appreciation (depreciation) in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
+Actuarial fees paid by the Plan were \$165,323 and \$120,356 for the years ended December 31, 2023 and 2022, respectively.
 The System provides certain administrative services at no cost to the Plan.

-Note 8: Plan Termination
+Note 8.
+Plan Termination